Jesus’ first day on the job as messiah was a rush.

 discerned it in the midst of his hunger, loneliness, and anxiety.

-Now it was time to go back.
+Now it was time to go back to the place of hunger, loneliness, and anxiety.

-So Jesus got up before sunrise
+So, Jesus got up before sunrise

 while everyone else was still asleep.